 Camino Le Puy Way: Stage 38 Days & 7 Nights 4 Read 1 reviews

-- Coming across picturesque villages along the trail, such as Montredon, Figeac, Cajarc and Cahors, capital of the Lot region
+- The picturesque villages of Figeac, Cajarc and Cahors, capital of the Lot region

 What To Expect